hddm-devs/hddm/docs/intro.rst

 ----------------

-HDDM implements two types of drift models, (i) the Ratcliff drift diffusion model (DDM) and (ii) the linear ballistic accumulator (LBA).
+HDDM implements two types of drift models, (i) the Ratcliff drift diffusion model (DDM) (:cite:`RatcliffRouder98`) and (ii) the linear ballistic accumulator (LBA) (:cite:`BrownHeathcote08`).
 Both of these models implement decision making as an evidence accumulation process that executes a response upon crossing one of two decision boundaries.
 The speed of which the accumulation process approaches one of the two boundaries is called the drift rate *v* and influences how swiftly a particular reponse is executed.
 The distance between the two boundaries (i.e. threshold *a*) influences how much evidence must be accumulated until a reponse is executed.
 A lower threshold makes responding faster in general but more random while a higher threshold leads to more cautious responding.
 Reaction time, however, is not solely comprised of the decision making process -- perception, movement initiation and execution all take time and are summarized into one variable called non-decision time *ter*.

 Ratcliff Drift Diffusion Model
 ------------------------------